AUTOMATIC1111/stable-diffusion-webui/README.md

 That observed run was approximately **32% lower latency**, or **1.47× as fast**.
 The current head adds the fused GroupNorm + SiLU path after that recorded comparison.

 The two recorded generations used different seeds.
 This makes the table a throughput comparison at matching tensor shapes, not an image-parity A/B.

+### M1 fused GEGLU validation

+A fixed-process API A/B used `hyperGlance` (`8ecad70a19`), prompt `a dog and a cat`, seed `158926638`, 5-step DPM++ SDE with Karras, CFG 1.15, Clip skip 2, NGMS 1/all steps, and 512×512 output.
+Three alternating warm pairs measured a positive saving in every pair: approximately 0.12–0.27 seconds, with a median paired saving of about 0.27 seconds.
+All fusion-on and fusion-off PNG files had the same SHA-256 hash.

+An additional active-LoRA check used `a dog <lora:lcm:1>`, seed `784504668`, five Euler a steps, and the same CFG, size, Clip skip, and NGMS settings.
+Fusion-on and fusion-off output hashes were identical.
+The timing from that single LoRA pair is not reported as a speed result because its first run included LoRA activation overhead.

 ### M1 FP16 VAE validation